eharrison190736/eharrison190736.github.io/project2.md

 -   **Source Code Repository: https://github.com/eharrison190736/Boats**

 ## Project description
-This program is a HTML parser that determines if the HTML tags are balanced.
-The program will also be able to count how many webpages that can be visited from a HTML page.
+This program shows how inheritance works in O-O programming.
+The differnet boats inherite the methods from the parent method.
+The boats will be able to tell the user how many passangers it is able to hold along with other information that is unique to the boat.

 ## How to compiles / run the program
 In netbeans click run